Hungary Company Formation and Registration w/ Bank Account

 - Last updated on .
 Written by Offshore Protection.

-Although Hungary is not widely known as an offshore financial centre, it is an ideal jurisdiction for foreign investors to set up an offshore company.
+Although Hungary is not widely known as an offshore financial centre, it is an ideal jurisdiction for foreign investors to set up an offshore company formation.
 It has the lowest corporate tax rates in Europe, offers easy, fast and affordable incorporation for foreigners, and has a prime location as a European Union nation.

 Hungary is particularly attractive to non-EU investors who want to gain access to the European market through a cost-effective and tax-friendly EU jurisdiction.

 Offshore investors have the choice between a few different corporate structures for their Hungarian Company formation.
 The options include: Limited Liability company (Kft), Unlimited Partnership (Kkt), Limited Partnership (Bt), and a company limited by shares (Zrt, or Nyrt).
 Each type of corporation has its own shareholder/ownership requirements, fees, share capital requirements etc.

 Out of the aforementioned corporate structures, the Hungarian Limited Liability company (Kft) is the most popular and preferred investment vehicle for foreigners.
 It offers a high degree of flexibility and a number of benefits compared to the other types of companies.
 It is also the most cost-effective option.

 Note: For the remainder of this article, all information will pertain specifically to the Hungarian Kft unless otherwise stated.